Frequently Asked Questions

 • Chemotherapy

-• Corrective surgery
+• Corrective and/or cosmetic surgery

-• Dental work performed in a hospital setting
+• Dental work performed in a hospital setting.

 • Durable medical equipment in amounts greater than $1,000.00.